Minnesotans for a Prescription Drug Affordability Board

 What is a prescription drug affordability board?

-Building on Minnesota’s prescription drug price transparency legislation, the Board would review available price information and leverage it to lower the cost to patients and other payers.
+Building on Minnesota’s prescription drug price transparency legislation, the Board will review available price information and leverage it to lower the cost to patients and other payers.
 Following in the footsteps of insulin advocates, the Board is designed to address the affordability of critical drugs for a variety of conditions.

 Why do we need a PDAB in Minnesota?